-The following disclosure replaces in its entirety the third paragraph in the "Business Objectives and Growth Strategies" section of the Our Business and Properties section of the Prospectus:
+The following disclosure replaces in its entirety the disclosure under the "Company Overview-Investment Strategy" heading of the "Our Business and Properties" section of the Prospectus:

-Our investment strategy is to continue to primarily invest in Class A and creative office investments in vibrant and improving urban communities throughout the United States in a manner that will allow us to increase our net asset value and cash flow per share of Common Stock.
+Our investment strategy is to continue to primarily invest in Class A and creative office investments in vibrant and improving urban communities throughout the United States in a manner that will allow us to increase our NAV and cash flows per share of Common Stock.
 Our investment strategy is centered around CIM's community qualification process.
 We believe this strategy provides us with a significant competitive advantage when making urban real estate investments.
 The qualification process generally takes between six months and five years and is a critical component of CIM's investment evaluation.
-CIM examines the characteristics of a market to determine whether the district justifies the extensive efforts CIM undertakes in reviewing and making potential investments in its Qualified Communities.
-Qualified Communities generally fall into one of two categories: (i) transitional urban districts that have dedicated resources to become vibrant urban communities and (ii) well-established, thriving urban areas (typically major central business districts).
-Qualified Communities are distinct districts which have dedicated resources to become or are currently vibrant communities where people can live, work, shop and be entertained-all within walking distance or close proximity to public transportation.
-These areas also generally have high barriers-to-entry, high population density, improving demographic trends and a propensity for growth.
+CIM examines the characteristics of a market to determine whether the district justifies the extensive efforts CIM undertakes in reviewing and making potential investments in its Oualified Communities, Qualified Communities generally fall into one of two categories; (i) transitional urban districts that have dedicated resources to become vibrant urban communities and (ii) well-established, thriving urban areas (typically major central business districts).
+Qualified Communities are distinct districts which have dedicated resources to become or are currently vibrant communities where people can live, work, shop and be entertained, all within walking distance or close proximity to public transportation.
+These areas also generally have high barriers to entry, high population density, improving demographic trends and a propensity for growth.
 CIM believes that a vast majority of the risks associated with making real asset investments are mitigated by accumulating local market knowledge of the community where the investment lies.
 CIM typically spends significant time and resources qualifying targeted investment communities prior to making any acquisitions.
-Since 1994, CIM Group has qualified 103 communities and has deployed capital in 58 of these Qualified Communities.
+Since 1994, CIM Group has qualified 105 communities and has deployed capital in 63 of these Qualified Communities.
 Although we may not invest exclusively in Qualified Communities, it is expected that most of our investments will be identified through this systematic process.
-Our investments may include side-by-side investments in one or more CIM Group-managed funds as well as a side-by-side or direct investment in a CIM Group-managed debt fund that principally originates loans secured by commercial real estate properties.
+Our investments may also include side-by-side investments in one or more CIM Group-managed funds as well as a side-by-side or direct investment in a CIM Groupmanaged debt fund that principally originates loans secured directly or indirectly by commercial real estate properties.
+Further, as part of our investment strategy, we may invest in or originate loans that are secured directly or indirectly by properties primarily located in Qualified Communities that meet our investment strategy.
+Such loans may include limited and/or non-recourse junior (mezzanine, B-note or 2nd lien) and senior construction loans that meet our investment strategy or limited and/or non-recourse junior (mezzanine, B-note or 2nd lien) and senior acquisition, bridge or repositioning loans.